Is our housing market about to crash 2024?

 What causes housing market crashes?

-It is a period of falling house prices when there is a decline in demand for buying houses, and more people are trying to sell houses.
+It is a period of falling house prices when the demand for buying houses declines and more people try to sell them.

 The main reasons for a housing market crash include:

-A rise in interest rates This is unlikely as we are likely to face a worldwide depression.
-However, historically a rise in rates will increase the cost of mortgage payments and make buying a house less affordable.
+A rise in interest rates is unlikely as we will face a worldwide depression.
+However, historically, a rise in rates will increase the cost of mortgage payments and make buying a house less affordable.

 If homeowners take out fixed-rate mortgages, they may be insulated from interest rate rises for 2-5 years, depending on the mortgage term.

-In the UK, we have seen rising interest rates in the late 1980s and 2005-07, which caused a sharp rise in mortgage payments as % of income.
+In the UK, we saw rising interest rates in the late 1980s and 2005-07, which caused a sharp rise in mortgage payments as a percentage of income.

 In both 1991 and 2007, the UK experienced a housing crash after a peak in mortgage payments.